IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 **Symbol and Explanation**

-- (y) The Guardrail Script can be used to enforce the Guardrail.
+- (y) The Guardrail Script can be used to enforce the Guardrail
-- (x) The Guardrail Script cannot be used to enforce the Guardrail.
+- (x) The Guardrail Script cannot be used to enforce the Guardrail
 - (~ - reason) The Guardrail Script cannot be used to enforce the Guardrail for the reason given, but future ledger changes could enable this.